Brian Cardinal Bio: Stats, Contract, Wife & Net Worth

 Cardinal later attended Purdue University after completing high school.
 Although he was redshirted in his first season, he regularly practiced with the team.

-During his 1996-97 freshman year, Cardinal started all 30 games for Boilermakers.
+During his 1996-97 freshman year, Cardinal started all 30 games for the Boilermakers.
 Cardinal registered his first college double-double against Western Michigan, posting 13 points and 12 rebounds.

-In that season, Brian was the team’s third-leading scorer with 10.6 PPG.
+That season, Brian was the team’s third-leading scorer with 10.6 PPG.
 Likewise, he also grabbed the team’s second-highest 182 rebounds.

-Team Captain and Reputed
+Team Captain & Reputed

 Cardinal was again named as the team captain.
 Later, he finished his final year with 13.9 PPG and season-high 203 rebounds.